sirajsaifi/Netflix-Data-Analysis/README.md

 7. Find All Movies/TV Shows by Director 'Rajiv Chilaka'
 8. List All TV Shows with More Than 5 Seasons
-9. Count the Number of Content Items in Each Genre 10.Find each year and the average numbers of content release in India on netflix.
+9. Count the Number of Content Items in Each Genre
+10. Find each year and the average numbers of content release in India on netflix.
 11. List All Movies that are Documentaries
 12. Find All Content Without a Director
 13. Find How Many Movies Actor 'Salman Khan' Appeared in the Last 10 Years